 Long Island’s own Cat hero, John Debacker, is a rare, kind soul who goes into sewers, abandoned structures, and just about anywhere to save animals.
 In 2021,he saved an opossum dangling from a power line and jumped into a pond to save a bird stuck in a fishing line.
 Then, he saved a squirrel trapped in a gutter.
 In between, he’s trapping and saving multiple feral cats and kittens no matter how difficult and messy the job.

 Long Island’s Own Cat Hero

-In Debacker’s work with nonprofit Long Island Cat/Kitten Solution, he recently caught 16 feral cats at one time.
+In Debacker’s work with nonprofit Long Island Cat/Kitten Solution, he skilfully caught 16 feral cats at one time!
 It may be all in a day’s work for the group’s superstar, who thinks nothing of trapping over 45 cats in a month.

 “NEW RECORD: 16 cats in a single pull at a Bellmore colony, breaking my previous record of 13 at an Oyster bay colony.”

 Following capture, each cat would receive care and be sterilized as part of trap, neuter, return efforts.
 Since 2008, the rescuers have spayed or neutered more than 10,000 cats and kittens.

 Thus, the population of feral cats won’t keep going up, and kittens won’t continuously require saving.
 Nevertheless, there are hundreds of cats needing care and homes at any given time.

 After caring for so many cats, the costs are astronomical, relying entirely on donations.
 According to the rescue’s Facebook page, they say “Long Island’s own Cat Hero,” Debacker, has taken on many of the costs himself.